Instabilities of heavy magnons in an anisotropic magnet

 The concept of quasiparticles is central to understand and predict the properties of condensed matter.
 For example, the quantization of collective atomic vibrations and spin precessions in long-range ordered solids~\cite{Bloch_1930} leads to the familiar concepts of phonons and magnons.
 When motion is harmonic, these bosonic excitations are free~\cite{Holstein-Primakoff_1940} and manifest in spectroscopic measurements as bands with well-defined energy-momentum dispersion.
 Interactions between phonons underpin many basic phenomena ranging from the anharmonic behavior of crystals and the lattice conductivity of thermoelectrics \cite{Delaire_2011} to the rich excitation spectrum of liquid $^4$He \cite{Glyde_1994}.
 In magnetism, interactions between magnons \cite{Manousakis_1991} can yield finite lifetimes by spontaneous (non-thermal) decay into multi-magnon states \cite{Zhitomirsky-Chernyshev_2013}, resulting in incoherent excitation bands.
 Magnon decay is reminiscent of elementary particle decay, a ubiquitous quantum phenomenon of the Standard Model of subatomic physics.
 Although magnon instabilities are expected for a broad class of models \cite{Zhitomirsky-Chernyshev_1999,Chernyshev-Zhitomirsky_2009,Mook_2020}, their experimental observation is rare and so far limited to a handful of quantum paramagnets~\cite{Stone_2006,Plumb_2016} and non-collinear spin systems~\cite{Oh_2016,Hong_2017,Thompson_2017,Park_2020,Do_2020}.
-As the search for fractional magnetic excitations ``beyond the Standard Model'' intensifies~\cite{Broholm_2020}, achieving a quantitative understanding of magnon interactions and decays becomes a pressing issue~\cite{Winter_2017,Verresen_2019}.
+As the search for quantum spin-liquids and their fractional excitations intensifies~\cite{Broholm_2020}, achieving a quantitative understanding of magnon interactions is a pressing issue~\cite{Winter_2017,Verresen_2019}.